scullyio/scully/docs/learn/create-a-plugin/create-a-plugin.md

 };
 ```

 For the `routeDiscoveryDone` plugins, they just need to be registered with Scully from the `scully.my-site.config.ts` file to be run.
-They don't need to be added to the `postRenderers` or `defaultPostRenderers` array like the `render` plugin.
+They don't need to be added to the `postRenderers` or `defaultPostRenderers` array like the `postProcessByHtml` plugin.

 ## [Example Plugins](#example-plugins)